-Ari Melber is a co-host of MSNBC’s ensemble show “The Cycle,” airing daily at 3pm E.T., and he also writes “The Law of Politics” for MSNBC.com, a reported blog on politics, law and constitutional rights.
+Ari Melber is a co-host on MSNBC’s “The Cycle,” airing daily at 3pm E.T., and he writes about law and politics for MSNBC.com.

-Melber is also a correspondent for The Nation magazine, the oldest political weekly in America, and his writing has been published by The Atlantic, Reuters, Salon, The Stranger, Politico, The American Prospect, The Baltimore Sun, The Philadelphia Daily News and The New York Daily News, among others.
+Melber is also a correspondent for The Nation magazine, the oldest political weekly in America, a contributor to Reuters, and his writing has been published by The Atlantic, Salon, The Stranger, Politico, The American Prospect, The Baltimore Sun, The Philadelphia Daily News and The New York Daily News, among others.

 From 2009 to 2013, Melber practiced law at a major New York firm, specializing in First Amendment, reporter’s privilege and copyright litigation.
 Melber received a J.D. from Cornell Law School, where he was an editor of the Cornell Journal of Law and Public Policy, and he is a member of the New York Bar.